mathieuancelin/heimdallr/readme.md

 * https://github.com/akka/akka-http/issues/530

 ## Features

+- [ ] add module for service finding with default mechanism as module
+- [ ] add module for before/after request
+- [ ] use future for modules ?

 - [ ] built-in kafka support as commands input
 - [ ] built-in kafka support as logs output